-The cost of a cheek lift procedure varies according to the approach that is selected.
+The cost of a cheek lift procedure varies according to the selected approach.
 Typically, pricing for a cheek lift starts at $16,999.

-It can take up to two weeks to recover from a cheek lift.
+It can take up to two weeks to recover from a cheek lift surgery.

 The procedure takes approximately 60 minutes to perform, depending on the needs of the patient.